Zyhod/Vieno/Reference Materials/Features and Commands/Characters.md

 *Can use `delete` or `del` in place of `remove`.*

 This permanently removes all records of the specified character from:
-- Main Information
+- Main Records
-- Base Information
+- Base Records
-- Battle Information
+- Battle Records
-- Social Information
+- Social Records
+- Links Records

 *(Note) It is important to note that only the Creator of a character can remove their records.*